Causes and Risk Factors for Upper Tract Tumors

 The cause of upper tract tumors is unknown.
 A personal history of bladder cancer is the primary risk factor.
-Smoking cigarettes is also a major risk factor.
-Smoking may contribute to as many as 60-80% of cases.

 Other risk factors include the following: